dijeesh/redis-sentinel-cluster-setup/README.md

 >Download and install redis and redis-sentinel configuration from redis-server-001,002 and 003 directories

-Start Services and add services into system startup
+Bootstrap Redis HA enviorment - Start Services and add services into system startup

 >chkconfig redis on ; chkconfig redis-sentinel on
 >